(Colin Morris’ SongSim visualises lyrics, in fact, not notes, but wow don’t they look handsome ?)

 Where my audio software frameworks page does more DSP, this is mostly about MIDI—choosing notes, not timbres.
 A cousin of generative art with machine learning, with less AI and more UX.

 Sometime you don’t want to measure a chord, or see a chord, you just want to write a chord.

 See also machine listening, musical corpora, musical metrics, synchronisation.
-The discrete symbolic cousin to analysis/resynthesis project.
+The discrete, symbolic cousin to analysis/resynthesis.

 Related projects: How I would do generative art with neural networks and learning gamelan.